dynacylabs/AutoForge/README.md

 AutoForge © 2025 by Hendric Voss is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The software is provided as-is and comes with no warranty or guarantee of support.

+The above license applies to the software itself.
+How you use the generated files and prints is entirely up to you.
+If you want to print them for your friends or family, that's great.
+If you want to sell them, that's fine by me too.

+From a licensing standpoint, this means that the prints you create are entirely subject to the MIT License (https://opensource.org/licenses/MIT), and you can do whatever you like with them.
+The only thing the MIT License does not give you is a warranty, and it also frees me from any liability with regard to your 3D prints.
+Otherwise, do whatever you like.

+I would love to see what you have done with the software, so it would be great if you could send me a link to your work (even if it's just for selling).
+However, this is not necessary if you do not want to.

 ## Acknowledgements